|

 the cumbersome Large Cent.

-The Three Cent coins of 1851-53 contained 75% silver, were produced in
+The Three Cent coins of 1851-53 contained 75% silver and were produced

-1863 until their demise in 1873, the only Three Cent silvers minted
+From 1863 until their demise in 1873, production dropped

-the Treasury Department years later.
+were never released and melted by the Treasury Department years later.

 |